What Starlink actually costs.

 Shipping & handling~$30 to $50

-That works out to roughly $151 to $156 per month all-in over the first year.
-Subsequent years drop to about $1,560 in service costs (no hardware) plus tax.
-By year two, you are paying around $130 per month on average.
+That works out to roughly $112 to $116 per month all-in over the first year.
+Subsequent years drop to about $960 in service costs (no hardware) plus tax.
+By year two, you are paying around $87 per month on average.
+Note: if you pick the cheaper Residential 100 plan ($50/mo) the math gets even better; if you pick Residential Max ($120/mo) it gets worse.
+The numbers above use the middle tier as a reasonable average.

 The hidden costs nobody mentions